GoMo Health Blog

 • Bob Gold Featured in Invest: New Jersey: Reimagining Healthcare Engagement

-Insights from Bob Gold, CEO & Chief Behavioral Technologist of GoMo Health At GoMo Health, we believe the future of healthcare lies not just in technology, but in meeting people where they are in their daily lives. [...]
+Insights from Bob Gold, CEO & Chief Behavioral Technologist of GoMo Health At GoMo Health, we believe the future of healthcare lies not just in technology, but in meeting people where they are in their daily lives.
+To [...]